 Test parameters generation

 Default values are auto generated for the tested methods parameters.
 Currently, this behaviour is not configurable.
-Groovy tests generators are more robust in a sense that map constructors can be used (when applicable) to initialize objects with setters inline.
-This is not supported yet for Java test generators, since assignment to local variables for initialization of test parameters complicates the test generation template.
+Groovy tests generators are more robust in a sense that map constructors can be used, when applicable, to initialize objects with setters inline.
+Such matching feature is not supported yet for Java test generators, since assignment to local variables for initialization of test parameters complicates the test generation template.
 Personally, I would always recommend preferring Groovy over Java when it comes to unit testing.
 If you haven’t transitioned yet to Groovy as your test code language of choice - now is a good time start :)